fukawi2/fscanary/README.md

   * Multiple minor changes such as spelling may be in a single PR.
 * Documentation must be updated with the PR where the change warrants documentation changes.
+* Check the TODO.md file for specific tasks that are outstanding.

 ## Authors